 Red velvet whoopie pies with cream cheese frosting – Soft, cake-like red velvet cookies sandwiched with a smooth sweet cream cheese frosting

-Now, with Valentine’s day just around the corner, I told myself, this is the perfect time to make a red velvet dessert.
-5 minutes later I was taking the butter out of the fridge to make these whoopie pies I found on Better Homes and Gardens.
+5 minutes later I was checking to see if my butter is softened enough to make these whoopie pies I found on Better Homes and Gardens.
 30 minutes later I was waiting for my cookies to cool so I can sandwich them.

 Once you sandwich them with smooth sweet cream cheese sandwich you’re in heaven.
 Think layer cake goodness but in a 3 bite-size cookie.
 AH-mazing!

 If you enjoyed these red velvet whoopie pies with cream cheese frosting, your sweetheart may also like